istio/istio.io/content/blog/2018/egress-monitoring-access-control.md

         EOF
     ```

-1. Let's send the previous three HTTP requests to _cnn.com_, this time you should get three _200 OK_ responses as
+1. Send the previous three HTTP requests to _cnn.com_, this time you should get three _200 OK_ responses as
 previously:

     ```command